 When called from the second button, it will show the second image, etc.

 Therefore it should take an integer as input, which is the id of the button that was clicked.
-Attach the

 function to each button by adding to each button's tag: